 - The issue of bullying and anti-social behaviour will be periodically addressed in Morning Meetings, Tutor groups, and the Personal, Social and Health Education (PSHE) programme.

-- The college will discourage the formation of racial cliques and insist on the use of English in and out of lessons.
+- The College will discourage the formation of racial or ethnic cliques and insist on the use of English in and out of lessons.

-- Students are advised that anyone who feels that they are being bullied, or who knows that someone else is being bullied, should tell any member of the academic staff, or the house staff.
-The disclosure will be passed on to and dealt with by the Child Protection Officer in the first instance.
+- Students will be advised that anyone who feels that they are being bullied, or who knows that someone else is being bullied, should tell any member of the academic, pastoral or house staff.
+The disclosure will be passed on to and dealt with by the Child Protection Officers in the first instance.

-- All complaints of bullying will be taken seriously, will be investigated, and will be dealt with appropriately, effectively,sensitively and as confidentially as possible, and responded to in a consistent manner.
+- All complaints of bullying will be taken seriously, investigated, dealt with appropriately, effectively,sensitively and as confidentially as possible, and responded to in a consistent manner.